 Russian billionaire Roman Abramovich continues to invest in Israel.
 Israeli Startup Anyclip Media, a content marketing platform for distributing premium branded video, has announced a $21 million funding round with the investor.
 The leading participants of this round included new investors Ervington Investments, a fund owned by Abramovich, and Limelight Networks (LLNW), a global digital content delivery company.
 Current shareholders Jerusalem Venture Partners and GTI also participated in the round, along with other investors Bob Pittman and Mickey Schulhof.

-Latvia-based Adaplab has attracted its first investment of €50,000.
-Adaplab develops new generation software products for industrial controllers with self-tuning function in oil, gas and wind farm industries.
-Key advantages are self-tuning function that works even under intensive external disturbances, in real time and without personnel assistance.
-After successful yard tests in oil drilling process (the technology worked 3X faster and 2X more efficient than competing solution), Adaplab has already signed first partnership agreement with oil drilling company from the US to develop first software product for their equipment.
-There are talks with several other companies in Oil&Gas Industry.
+Latvia-based Adaplab has attracted its first investment of €50K.
+Adaplab develops new generation software products for industrial controllers, with self-tuning function in oil, gas and wind farm industries.
+Key advantages are a self-tuning function that works even under intensive external disturbances, in real time and without personnel assistance.
+After successful yard tests in oil drilling process (the technology worked 3X faster and 2X more efficient than competing solution), Adaplab has already signed a first partnership agreement with an oil drilling company from the US to develop a first software product for their equipment.
+They are also in talks with several other companies in the oil and gas industry.

 Czech antivirus company Avast has acquired Remotium, a virtual mobile infrastructure startup.
 Avast offers a range of security and antivirus software for individuals, on Windows and OS X, and acquiring Remotium is their major foray into enterprise mobility management.
 Silicon Valley-based Remotium was founded in 2012 by former security researchers, and became available last year, seeing its first customers coming from the Japanese manufacturing sector.